 Napoleon in Henry County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 23.443′ N, 84° 7.467′ W. Marker is in Napoleon, Ohio, in Henry County.
-Marker is on North Perry Street Touch for map.
-This historical marker is located in downtown Napoleon, Ohio, just southwest of the Henry County Courthouse.
+41° 22.907′ N, 84° 8.548′ W. Marker is in Napoleon, Ohio, in Henry County.
+Marker is on West Riverview Ave (Ohio Route 424) west of Glenwood Avenue.
+This historic marker is located in the southwest side of Napoleon, at the northern entrance to Ritter Park, which is just off of state route 424.
+The marker is situated between Ritter Park and the Maumee River. .
+Touch for map.
 Marker is in this post office area: Napoleon OH 43545, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are Riverfront Industries Powered by Canal Water / How Napoleon Kept Its Name (approx. 0.9 miles away); The Henry County Courthouse (approx. 1.1 miles away); Prairie Des Mascoutins / Damascus (approx. 7.3 miles away); Winchester's Camp No. 3/Fort Starvation / The Old Kentucky Burial Grounds (approx. 8.8 miles away); Draining the Great Black Swamp (approx. 9½ miles away); Oak Tree (approx. 9½ miles away); Two Canals (approx. 9.6 miles away); Lock No. 13 & Independence Dam (approx. 9.6 miles away).
 Touch for a list and map of all markers in Napoleon.